lavanyanemani96/TSAI-EVA-7.0/07_Advanced_Concepts/README.md

 Results:
 1. Total no. of parameters: 86,336
-2. Accuracy achieved: 87.13%
+2. Accuracy achieved: 87.12%

 Plots:
 At first we tried to achieve the 85% accuracy goal, this was seen in around ~300 epochs
 ![Accuracy curve 85%](./plots/metrics.png)

-Then we trained our network further to reach the 85% accuracy goal, this was seen in the next ~300 epochs.
+Then we trained our network further to reach the 87% accuracy goal, this was seen in the next ~700 epochs.
+This is very inefficient and I want to do more experiments on LR schedulers.
 ![Accuracy curve 87%](./plots/metrics_87.png)